-These are not the only courses required, however it is upon successful completion of these foundational courses that students will join the next class admitted to the M.S. in Midwifery program.
+These are not the only courses required, however it is upon successful completion of these required courses that students will join the next class admitted to the M.S. in Midwifery program.

 CM pathway students will take all CM pathway course in one term as listed below.

 Qualified CM pathway students may be eligible for transfer credit or credit by exam according to our admission policies and approval by the admissions committee.
 This is determined after all application materials are received and reviewed by the admissions committee.

 CMW635 (3 credits)